rosette-api-community/visualize-syntactic-dependencies/README.md

 The script takes input, makes a request to the Rosette API on your behalf, and converts the resulting JSON into an SVG image.
 The SVG data is written to `/dev/stdout` by default, or to the given file path specified with the `-o/--output` option.

-Note: If you want to circumvent supplying your API key with `-k/--key` (or typing it at the prompt) on every execution of the script, you can set a `ROSETTE_USER_KEY` enviroment variable:
+Note: If you want to circumvent supplying your [Rosette API key](https://developer.rosette.com/) with `-k/--key` (or typing it at the prompt) on every execution of the script, you can set a `ROSETTE_USER_KEY` enviroment variable:

     $ echo "export ROSETTE_USER_KEY=<your-user-key>" >> ~/.bash_profile
     $ . ~/.bash_profile